-The table below summarizes the status of operational entities of the Bank.
-These are entities that are mentioned in note 19 of chapter 2.1.3 Notes on the Asset Valuation in addition to Arion Bank.
+The table below summarizes the status of subsidiaries that are mentioned in note 19 of chapter 2.1.3 Notes on the Statement of Assets in addition to Arion Bank.

-Name of subsidiary Current status Arion Bank Operational and 87% of its share capital owned by the Bank FIH Operational and owned by the Bank Kaupthing Mortgage Institutional Investor Fund Operational and wholly owned by the Bank Norvestia Operational and 32.7% owned by the Bank.
-The bank holds 56% of the voting rights NBS Diversified Credit Fund In redemption process and wholly owned by the Bank Kaupthing Bank Sweden Partially sold and in the process of being wound down.
-Wholly owned by the bank Kirna A holding company and wholly owned by the Bank Other Companies wholly owned by the Bank and in the process of being wound down
+Name of subsidiary Current status Kaupskil (Arion Bank) Operational and owns 87% of share capital in Arion Bank FIH Has been sold Kaupthing Mortgage Institutional Investor Fund Operational and wholly owned by the Bank Norvestia Operational and 32.7% owned by the Bank.
+The Bank holds 56% of the voting rights NBS Diversified Credit Fund In liquidation Kaupthing Bank Sweden (subsidiary) Partially sold and in the process of being wound down.
+Wholly owned by the Bank Kirna A holding company and wholly owned by the Bank Other Companies wholly owned by the Bank and in the process of being wound down